 A while ago I was “counseling” a woman on the phone on dating, or maybe she was teaching me…Anyways she told me a story about her thoughts on who should generally pay for the date.

 The beginning is typical and the details are not important.

-They met, exchanged numbers and stuff and set a date and time to meet up again.
+They met, exchanged numbers and set a date and time to meet up again.

-Her life was a little complicated and she didn’t realize she couldn’t make it so she had to cancel it.
+Her life was a little complicated and she didn’t realize she couldn’t make it so she had to cancel.

 Except he had a real problem with this.

 The tickets were already paid for and he did NOT like that at all.

 He refused to let a woman pay for anything on a date and when she refused to let him pay, he outright refused to ever see her again.